International border pilot project

 Worksites with quality of life exemptions

-Exemptions are assessed on a case-by-case basis and apply to Albertans with a worksite outside Canada.
-Approved worksites:
+These exemptions are reviewed on a case-by-case basis and apply to Albertans with a worksite outside Canada.
+Approved worksites include:

 - Aureus Energy, Texas